Opening Hours: Mon - Sat : 10.00 AM - 02.00 PM and 04.00 PM - 08.00 PM, Sunday Closed

 • Teeth become weaker.
 Mobility of teeth post scaling is a myth as teeth can only get better and healthier after scaling.
 Presence of tartar holds the unstable teeth intact psychologically, but eventually, it is harming the natural attachment of gums and teeth.

 • In some cases, there are gaps between teeth which gets covered by tooth-coloured tartar.
-On removal of this tartar, the patient feels the gap has occurred due to the scaling of teeth which is wrong.
+After the tartar is removed, the patient mistakenly believes that tooth scaling is to blame for the gap.

 • Sensitivity is observed which was not there before the scaling procedure.
 As the tartar is removed the concealed part of the teeth is comes in contact to the oral environment thereby causing mild to moderate sensitivity to the teeth which is negligible.
 This sensitivity vanishes in a day or two.
-Majority of the patients do not even experience this sensitivity.
+Most patients don’t even feel this sensitivity.

 What is Flap Surgery?